Submit support requests and browse self-service resources.

 When it comes to API security, there are a couple of things you have to be wary of:

-A good enterprise API platform will provide a rich array of security capabilities for all types of APIs.
+You'll need to follow API security best practices, too.
 This will include the ability to mediate between security models, standards, and technologies to ensure seamless interoperability between externally-facing APIs and the internal services that support them.
-These security capabilities should include:

 Assuming you’re following along with the various steps above, then by this point you now have rock solid APIs that are well structured and documented, published in a catalog with great search facilities, and protected from malicious intruders.
 Developers are starting to find your APIs through traditional search and browse models.
 But that’s not good enough in today’s social-media driven world.
 You need your APIs (or apps) to go viral.
 Bring on the social world.

-An enterprise API platform will provide the social platform for API management and app development.
+Akana provides the social platform for API management and app development.
 It will bring together API providers and app developers in an online social community.
 Whether this community exists inside your enterprise, as a private external community, or part of a broad public developer community is entirely up to you.
 The enterprise API platform’s social features should include:

 Any user, developer, business administrator, or API provider should be able to invite other users to the party.
 Invitations should be general, inviting a user to check out the community, or to follow an API, app, or group.

 One of the bigger challenges you’ll face with your API is potentially becoming a victim of your own success.
 What’s going to happen when you drive massive social adoption of your APIs?
 How on earth are you going to manage the volume of support requests and questions?

 When everything is efficiently indexed, it should be easy for users to search for errors, issues, and get immediate answers to questions and issues that have already been resolved.
 Sure, you’ll have to put some effort into getting your community moving, but the time and energy you dedicate early on will pay enormous dividends later.

-It provides a connecting point where you can publish, promote, and manage your APIs in a secure and scalable environment.
+Akana provides a connecting point where you can publish, promote, and manage your APIs in a secure and scalable environment.
 You can manage your own developer community, or just plug into communities that already exist.
 Creative developers can find and harness your APIs, blending them with complementary APIs from your partners.
 These developers can then work together, share ideas, and support each other in new and productive ways.

 The Akana platform provides lots of social goodness, without losing sight of your day-to-day API management and application needs.

 Our API platform stands on the shoulders of a rich heritage – Akana has been around the block a few times.
-We work with many of the Fortune 1000, meeting the needs of demanding production environments for their API Management.
+We work with many of the Fortune 1000, meeting the needs of demanding production environments for their API management.

 See how easy it is to create, document, test, publish, and market your APIs in the Akana API platform with a free 30-day trial.

-Watch Demo First
+Start Trial ▶️ Watch a Demo First

 Note: This blog post was originally published as a white paper in May 2015 and has been updated for accuracy and comprehensiveness.